learning-layers/openid-connect-button/README.md

 - __Step 4: Handle sign in with JavaScript callback.__

 ###Step 1: Register page as OpenID Connect client
 First step is to make the OpenID Connect server aware of your client page.
 Necessary prerequisite is that your page is deployed under a publicly accessible URL, ideally hosted on a secure HTTP server.
 Therefore, you need to provide a couple of details about your client to the OpenID Connect server (most importantly a redirect URI).
-In turn, the server generates a client ID and a secret to be used in later steps.
+In turn, the server generates a client ID and a client secret to be used in later steps.

-OpenID Connect client registration looks different on different server implementations.
-In this section, we walk you through the dialogs provided by the Open Source [MITREid Connect Server](https://github.com/mitreid-connect/) version 1.1.8 we have been using to develop.
+OpenID Connect client registration frontends look different on different server implementations.
+In this section, we walk you through the dialogs provided by the Open Source [MITREid Connect Server](https://github.com/mitreid-connect/) version 1.1.8.

 1. Log in to the OpenID Connect server (register for an account, if necessary).
 1. In the *Developer* section in the menu on the left choose __*Self-service client registration*__.